paumurl/ChatUPM/README.md

 ## Configuration
 ChatUPM requires specific configuration.
 You should have your own keys and variables in the ``model/config.py`` file.
 You can also customize its behavior by modifying the GPT settings in the ``model/chatbot/chatbot.py`` file.
 Adjust the responses, add new rules, or improve the chatbot's capabilities according to your needs.

+## License
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+You can find the full text of the license in the [LICENSE](LICENSE) file.

 ## Acknowledgments
 Special mention goes to Víctor Robles Forcada and Álvaro García Barragán for their invaluable resources and guidance throughout the development of this project.